MartinGamesCZ/Newtonium/README.md

 ## Support me
 If you want to support me, you can give this project a star on GitHub.
 You can also donate me (if you want to, please contact me).

+## License

+This project is licensed under the LGPL-2.1 License.
+See the [LICENSE](LICENSE) file for details.

+I want this to be a free and open-source project, so everyone can use it.
+If you want to use it in a commercial project, you can (It would be kind to at least donate).

+TL;DR - Use it as you want, but don't sell and/or distribute it as your own and don't blame me for anything.